Ramgree/ase_exam_speedrun_guide/README.md

-# Rucy & Arara's :parrot: ASE exam guide
+# ASE exam guide

+Heh, wanna pass the ASE exam?
+This will help you.

+I wrote this while preparing for the exam, which I scored an A.

 ## Practice